FAQ

 For many, hiring and using a personal fashion stylist is new territory.
 Plus, my service has changed a lot.
 To get an idea of what to expect, listed below are answers to the most frequently asked questions I receive.
 All clients must read through each answer before booking their appointments each season.
 Feel free to email me if you have any additional inquiries, thank you!

 No matter how well crafted the articles – I know a fashion blog is no replacement for one-on-one sartorial care.
 If you are looking for an expert in men’s style, I recommend Patrick Kenger who is based in Arizona, but travels to San Diego regularly and is skilled in virtual styling.
-For women’s fashion, I recommend local stylist, Andie Sobrato, who is skilled at virtual styling and available for travel.
+For women’s fashion, I recommend, Andie Sobrato, who is skilled at virtual styling and available for travel.
 Please let them know I referred you, thank you so much!

 As usual, please plan in advance if you have a special event or trip coming up.
 For instance, if you have an event in mid September, please book 1 session in mid to late July and book a 2nd session in early to mid August.
 15-20 days apart is the best timing between appointments.